George Goschen, 2nd Viscount Goschen: Later life

 In 1933, a group which called itself the Union of Britain and India was formed in London.
 This group was in favour of an Indian federation.
 Goschen served as the first President of the union.
 Goschen also wrote a chapter titled "Provincial Autonomy" in the 1934 book India from a Back Bench where he criticized the dyarchy system regarding it as a failure based on his experience as an administrator in India.

 Personal life

-On 26 January 1893, at Benenden, Kent, Goschen married Lady Margaret Evelyn-Gathorne Hardy (d.
-11 July 1943), daughter of Gathorne Gathorne-Hardy, 1st Earl of Cranbrook by his wife Jane (née Stewart-Orr).
-Lady Goschen gave her name to the Viscountess Goschen Government Girls (Muslim) High School in Tharanallur, Tiruchirappalli, Tamil Nadu.
+On 26 January 1893, at Benenden, Kent, Lord Goschen married Lady Margaret Evelyn Gathorne-Hardy (27 May 1858 – 11 July 1943), youngest daughter of Gathorne Gathorne-Hardy, 1st Earl of Cranbrook, by his wife Jane (née Stewart-Orr).
+Lady Goschen gave her name to the Viscountess Goschen Government Girls (Muslim) High School in Tharanallur, Tiruchirappalli, Tamil Nadu, and to the Lady Goschen Hospital in Mangalore.